 If you are like most people, you probably have paid very little attention to your garage door springs.
 While understandable, this oversight is also a bit unfair.
-There's really no single part on your garage door and garage door opener that is more important to the raising and lowering of the door.
+There's no single part on your garage door and garage door opener that is more important to the raising and lowering of the door.
 That's one reason for paying some respect to the springs.
 Here's another: Garage door springs are dangerous!
+Very dangerous.

 This article is not a how-to on garage door spring replacement.
 It is intended to acquaint you with garage door springs and some of the maintenance duties you can perform yourself.

 Two Types of Garage Door Springs

 There are two different types of springs used on garage doors.
 Torsion springs are attached just above the closed garage door, while extension springs are located above the upper tracks on both sides.

 Garage door springs are tightly wound, meaning they are under a lot of tension.
 When they break or when some unsuspecting DIYer tries to fiddle with them, they can cause a whole lot of pain.
 Wise DIYers know that this is one household chore that is best left to the pros.If your garage door is old, or if it is showing signs of age, let an experienced contractor inspect your garage door springs.

 But if the springs are just squeaking and otherwise making a lot of noise, there are some things you might want to do before calling in the troops.
 A little squeak does not necessarily mean a big problem, any more than an aching head means a brain tumor.
 Apply some garage door lubricant to the springs and see if it makes any difference.
 If it doesn't, you may have a serious problem brewing.

 The two types of garage door springs discussed above work differently.
 A garage door with extension springs will have a safety cable on each side of the door running through the spring and attached to the wall or ceiling.
 These cables are an important safety feature.
 Extension springs are under a great deal of tension, and if one was to break, it could cause serious injury.
 Safety cables help control a broken spring.